mbgardner/logrex/README.md

 INFO 02:31:06 message                                      foo=1 bar=2
 ```

+> Note in the example above that the formatter does not rely on using Logrex's
+> metadata generation, you can use it by itself with Logger.

-Additionally, `Logrex` has its own optional configuration:
+Additionally, Logrex has its own optional formatting configuration:

 ```elixir
 config :logrex,